david-aspital/Visum-GeoJSON-Export/README.md

 ## Requirements
-The tool requires the use of the `shapely` Python module which is not currently available with the standard PTV Visum installation.
-In order for the tool to run successfully, it is required that a Python environment is created that includes this module.
-It is suggested that [Anaconda](https://www.anaconda.com/) is used for this and `shapely` is installed in the environment.
+The tool only requires Python modules that are included in the Visum built-in environment and hence no other Python installation is required.

 This tool has been designed to work with Visum 2021, but can be simply updated to work with other versions of Visum.
 Users of this tool are assumed to be familiar with PTV Visum and Transport Modelling terminology.
 For more info about PTV Visum, please visit: https://www.ptvgroup.com/en/solutions/products/ptv-visum/.